Filed under: Fall / Quick Breads

 Make the dough

-• Whisk together the cooled brown butter, apple butter, sugars, sour cream, eggs, salt, boiled or reduced cider, apple pie spice and vanilla.
+• Whisk together the cooled brown butter, apple butter, sugars, sour cream, eggs, salt, and boiled cider.

 • Separately, whisk together the flour and baking powder and soda.
 Fold the dry ingredients into the wet until you have a thick dough.